-Starting a business in Paraguay may not be as common as in other destinations in Latin America for investment.
-However, there are major benefits including low taxes and a simple immigration system that makes getting residency easy.
+Paraguay may not be the most common place in Latin America to start a business.
+However, the country has major benefits for investors, including low taxes and a simple immigration system that makes it easy to acquire residency.
 As a result, starting a business in Paraguay is an easy way for investors to expand into a new market.

 If you are looking to enter Paraguay but do not want to incorporate a company, you may choose to hire using an employer of record (EOR) in Paraguay.
 Depending on your business needs, this may be a simpler step forward than full company incorporation.

 Known as “the Heart of South America”, Paraguay has experienced fast economic growth over recent decades.
 GDP reached an impressive $39.5 billion by 2021 and gross national income (GNI) reached $ 5,891 per capita (all figures in USD).
 This makes Paraguay an upper-middle-income nation by international standards.

 Paraguay’s rapid growth has been met with a concomitant increase in interest among international investors, with foreign direct investment (FDI) inflows growing to $207 million (USD).
 Despite being a landlocked country, it is in a strong position for trade due to its proximity to Brazil and Argentina.
 These two countries have the region’s largest and third-largest economies, and gaining access to their markets is a strong reason for starting a business in Paraguay.

 Paraguay is one of the four founding members the Southern Common Market (Mercosur) -along with Brazil, Argentina, and Uruguay- a free trade initiative that recently celebrated its 30th anniversary.
 Paraguay has several bilateral free trade agreements (FTAs), including a major one with Chile.

-If you want to incorporate a company in Paraguay and need help navigating the legal requirements needed to start one, your best bet is to align yourself with a local partner.
+If you want to incorporate a company in Paraguay and need help navigating the legal requirements, your best bet is to align yourself with a local partner.
 Contact us now to discuss your business options.